-What If My Business or Product Name is Already Being Used?
+What If My Business or Product Name Is Already Being Used?

 By S.M.
-Oliva | Last updated on January 27, 2023
+Oliva | Last updated on June 9, 2025 Featuring practical insights from contributing attorney Manny Pokotilow

 So you’ve decided to take the plunge and start your own small business.
 Congratulations!
 One of the first decisions you will need to make is the company name, product or service.
 Thinking of the perfect name is often the most challenging part of the business startup process.
 And even after you decide on a name, that is just the first step in the process.
-The next step is to make sure that nobody else has the legal right to use your chosen business or product name.
-Specifically, there are two questions you need to research the answer to:

 1. Is your name already registered by another business with the Commonwealth of Pennsylvania?